aspose-cells/Aspose.Cells-API-References/english/go-cpp/SlicerCacheItemCollection/GetCount/_index.md

 ## GetCount function

-Gets the count of the SlicerCacheItem.
+Gets the number of elements contained in the instance.

 ```go